iPlug2/iPlug2/Examples/IPlugSvelteUI/README.md

 ### Development

-7. Start the local server:
-   ```bash
-   npm run dev
-   ```

 During development you may find it more convenient to work with the Svelte files directly, and have the platform web view automatically update as you make changes aka. **hot reloading**.
 To do this, you can run `npm run dev` in the `web-ui` directory, which will start a local server.
 If you point the iPlug2 WebView to this address (e.g. `http://localhost:5173`), it will automatically reload as you make changes.
 See `IPlugSvelteUI.cpp` for how this is done.
 You need to switch back to the static pages when you are done developing and you want to package the plug-in.

+Start the local server:
+   ```bash
+   npm run dev
+   ```